• Skip to primary navigation

 • In a large mixing bowl, whisk together flour, sugar and salt until combined and set aside.

-• Heat milk until warm about 90 seconds in the microwave or in a small saucepan over low heat until 110 F with a digital thermometer and remove off stove top.
-Then gradually add dry active yeast while whisking the warm milk until the yeast has fully dissolved.
+• Heat milk until warm in the microwave for 90 seconds or on the stovetop on low heat until 110 degrees F with a digital thermometer and remove from heat.
+Then gradually add the dry active yeast to the warm milk while whisking, until the yeast has fully dissolved.
 Cover and rest for 10 minutes, until a thick frothy film develops on the top.

-• Pour the yeast mixture to dry ingredients, followed by the eggs and vanilla extract.
-Mix just until smooth but do not over mix.
+• Add the yeast mixture to the dry ingredients, followed by eggs and vanilla extract.
+Mix just until combined - don't overmix.

-• Cover batter with a lid or warm clean tea towel and rest the bowl in a warm area for 30 minutes to proof so it becomes frothy, thick and bubbly.
-Tip: a kitchen sink filled halfway with warm water is a good place.
+• Cover batter with a lid or warm clean tea towel.
+Place the bowl in a warm area for 30 minutes to proof, like the kitchen sink filled halfway with warm water.
+Once proofed, it should be frothy, thick and bubbly.

-• Cook until bubbles form on the top of the pancake and the bottom is solid, about 2-4 minutes.
-Then flip with a wooden skewer or fork and cook on the other side until golden brown, about 2-3 minutes.
+• Cook until bubbles form on the surface and the bottoms are golden brown, about 2-4 minutes.
+Flip each pancake using a wooden skewer or fork, and cook the other side until golden, about 2-3 minutes more.

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!